 Where to eat

 The only thing locals and visitors in Napa Valley love as much as wine is food.
-The valley hosts many incredible restaurants, including famed French Laundry, which is definitely a couples place, as are Domaine Chandon, Auberge du Soleil and La Toque, the other world-class romantic restaurants.
+The valley hosts many incredible restaurants, including famed French Laundry, which is definitely a couples place, as are Domaine Chandon, Auberge du Soleil, the Restaurant at Meadowood and La Toque, the other world-class romantic restaurants.

 Other restaurants welcome singles, and most have bars intended as much for eating as drinking.
-The bars offer full menus, friendly bartenders and the likelihood of meeting winemakers and vintners as well as visitors including occasional celebrities.
+The bars offer full menus, friendly bartenders and the likelihood of meeting winemakers and vintners as well as other visitors and locals including occasional celebrities.

 Friendly locals at bars happily offer suggestions about places to visit and eat, assuming people are welcoming unless proven otherwise.
 The bars are also comfortable for women alone, and bartenders discourage anyone who goes over the line.